 Then, Visplore should look like this:

 The newly opened "Drill-Down" block aggregates the (one) selected time series by categories.
-The initially shown view is a calendar, where rows are months/years, and columns are days of the month.
+The first view is a calendar, where rows are months/years, and columns are days of the month.
 The color (and number label, if space permits) initially shows the Mean (=average) value of that day.
 According to the color scheme, days with a high average temperature are dark red, and cooler days are white-ish.
-You can adjust the color scheme as follows.
+You can adjust the color scheme.

 Click "Configure legend" on the right, above the color legend, and select the option "Change colors".

 In the dialog you can select one of many pre-defined color schemes, for example, Blue-White-Red:

 Now, in the Statistics overview, select the time series "Power_Generation_BrightCounty_PV".
 The text filter may help you.

 You see how all visualizations, including the calendar, adapt immediately.
 For power generation, daily sums may be more interesting than daily means.

 Click the name of the color legend "Mean of Power_Generation_BrightCounty_PV", and select Sum as aggregation.

 The calendar then shows daily sums.
 By the way, clicking "Configure Legend" and choosing "Adjust range.." lets you adjust the value range of the color scheme using the same control element you used for adjusting the scaling of (time) axes.